 What to Bring

-Rules and Regulations--Participants will attend all sessions.
-The schedule is intense, and punctuality is crucial to the smooth
+Rules and Regulations-Participants will attend all sessions.
+The schedule is intense, and punctuality is crucial to the smooth flow of activities.

 located near many restaurants.